sparksammy/GEMS/README.md

 Seriously...
 You can only boot to a small splash screen, you can't even type anything...

+but it has Colors, Sounds, A panic system so it is definitely improving.

 However, here are the dependencies (in ubuntu) in case you *want* to compile this

 ~~sudo apt install -y libc6-dev-i386 grub-common nasm gcc liblua5.1-0-dev liblua50:i386 liblua50-dev:i386 libc-dev:i386 linux-libc-dev:i386 libc6-dev:i386 qemu-system-i386 grub-pc-bin lua-socket xorriso gcc-9-multilib libc6-dev-i386 libc6-x32 gcc-multilib libc6-dev-x32 libc6-dev linux-libc-dev~~